-This tour is suitable for beginners and experienced.
+This tour is suitable for intermediate and experienced skiers.

 BACKCOUNTRY SKI TOUR – ADVANCED